-Trade Receivables Securitization Facility In November 2014, the Company established a two-year revolving trade receivables securitization facility (the A/R Facility) with PNC Bank, National Association (PNC) as the administrative agent, and various lenders.
+Trade Receivables Securitization Facility In November 2014, the Company established a revolving trade receivables securitization facility (the A/R Facility) with PNC Bank, National Association (PNC) as the administrative agent, and various lenders.
+In November 2016, the Company amended the A/R Facility to extend the maturity date to November 2018.
 The A/R Facility provides for up to \$200 million in funding based on the availability of eligible receivables and other customary factors and conditions.

 Under the A/R Facility, NCR sells and/or contributes certain of its U.S. trade receivables to a wholly-owned, bankruptcy-remote subsidiary as they are originated, and advances by the lenders to that subsidiary are secured by those trade receivables.
 The assets of this financing subsidiary are restricted as collateral for the payment of its obligations under the A/R Facility, and its assets and credit are not available to satisfy the debts and obligations owed to the creditors of the Company.
 The Company includes the assets, liabilities and results of operations of this financing subsidiary in its consolidated financial statements.
-The financing subsidiary owned \$368 million and \$373 million of outstanding accounts receivable as of December 31, 2015 and 2014, respectively, and these amounts are included in accounts receivable, net in the Company's Consolidated Balance Sheets.
+The financing subsidiary owned \$426 million and \$368 million of outstanding accounts receivable as of December 31, 2016 and 2015, respectively, and these amounts are included in accounts receivable, net in the Company's Consolidated Balance Sheets.

-The financing subsidiary will pay annual commitment and other customary fees to the lenders, and advances by a lender under the A/R Facility will accrue interest (i) at a reserve-adjusted LIBOR rate or a base rate equal to the highest of (a) the applicable lender's prime rate or (b) the federal funds rate plus 0.50%, if the lender is a committed lender, or (ii) based on commercial paper interests rates if the lender is a commercial paper conduit lender.
+The financing subsidiary will pay annual commitment and other customary fees to the lenders, and advances by a lender under the A/R Facility will accrue interest (i) at a reserve-adjusted LIBOR rate or a base rate equal to the highest of (a) the applicable lender's prime rate or (b) the federal funds rate plus 0.50%, if the lender is funding as a committed lender under the terms of the A/R Facility, or (ii) based on commercial paper interests rates if the lender is funding as a commercial paper conduit lender.
 Advances may be prepaid at any time without premium or penalty.